jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - mm/shrinker_debug.c has an initializer after a `dentry *` declaration
 - mtk-svs.c has a triple declaration of dentry (e.g. `struct dentry *a, *b, *c;`)
 - drivers/scsi/lpfc/ has many dentry struct fields in a row
+- `sound/soc/soc-pcm.c` is interesting because there is no dentry declaration in the actual file

 Run patch script with (note that `--in-place` doesn't appear to work):